Apply for CDBG Funding

 CDBG Ineligible Activities

-- Improvements to buildings or portions thereof used for the general conduct of government, except for removal of architectural barriers or historic preservation.
+- Improvements to buildings or portions thereof used for government general conduct, except for the removal of architectural barriers or historic preservation.

 - General government expenses, including operation and maintenance.
 Political activities.